valepu/angular-jwt/README.md

 ### Not sending the JWT for template requests

+The `tokenGetter` method can have a parameter `config` injected by angular-jwt.
+This parameter is the configuration object of the current request.

 By default the interceptor will send the JWT for all HTTP requests.
 This includes any `ng-include` directives or `templateUrls` defined in a `state` in the `stateProvider`.
 If you want to avoid sending the JWT for these requests you should adapt your `tokenGetter` method to fit your needs.
 For example: